 You have a few options for getting around Iceland!
 You can drive yourself, take one of the many tours in Iceland, or hitchhike around to the different locations you want to visit!

-There are no right or wrong ways to get around Iceland and it all depends on your personal travel style!
-Do you want to do the planning yourself or do you prefer for someone else to do the planning for you?
-This is all dependent on the way you choose to get around Iceland during your trip!
+There are no right or wrong ways to get around Iceland and it all depends on your travel style!